Large Scale Open-Set Deep Logo Detection: Deep Metric Learning

 \subsection{Simple Deep Metric Learning (SDML)}

-We now present some simple tricks or best practices that we empirically found to work well in deep metric learning and enable our simple deep metric learning (\textbf{SDML}) framework to outperform complicated DML models that employ ensembles and/or attention.
+We now present some simple tricks or best practices that we empirically found to work well in deep metric learning and enable our simple deep metric learning (\textbf{SDML}) framework to achieve high accuracy, on par or better than state-of-the-art.

 \begin{itemize} \item \textbf{Sampling.} Sampling good pairs/triplets is known to be very important in training deep metric networks~\cite{sampling17}.
 Random sampling is simple, but leads to easy pairs which are not helpful in the learning process.
 Hard negative mining (HNM) is a commonly used solution in such cases.
 However, HNM is typically applied within a batch, which is sampled randomly.
 We recommend balanced random sampling followed by hard negative mining (BHNM).
 First sample $N$ anchor images, and $N$ positive and $N$ negative images (total $3N$).
-Then, for each positive pair in the batch, find the hardest negative pair (with the highest loss) in the batch, and update the negative pairs in the triplets.
+Then, consider all pairs of positives and negatives withing the batch and apply hard negative sampling.
 This strategy produces equal number of positive and negative pairs (hence no need to use a balancing factor in the loss function as in~\cite{bier-pami18}), and makes better use of the available data.

 \item \textbf{Preprocessing and Data Augmentation.} The input images to CNNs are typically resized to square size, e.g., $224 \times 224$, for efficient mini-batch processing.
 Directly resizing to square size may lead to large distortions in the image when the aspect ratio is either large or small.
 In such cases, padding the input image to square size should be preferred to avoid distortion, and this affects the performance significantly.